Sponsor and status

 Length: 4 pages

-This resolution was introduced on August 15, 2017, in a previous session of Congress, but was not enacted.
+This resolution was introduced on August 15, 2017, in a previous session of Congress, but it did not receive a vote.

 Aug 15, 2017

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.Con.Res.
 77 (115th) was a concurrent resolution in the United States Congress.